vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 Let’s test whether permission really works.
 Switch to ‘MarketingReadOnlyNode’,

 * navigate to Entity Explorer>CustomerAccount>[click record you just added]>Edit
 * Update ‘zipcode’ with a different value and Save

 You will notice an unauthorized error message.

-Now navigate back to ‘CRMReadWriteNode’ You will update the zipcode on both ‘CustomerAccount’ and ‘CustomerProfile’ in a single transaction using GraphQL @trasaction tag.
+Now navigate back to ‘CRMReadWriteNode’ You will update the zipcode on both ‘CustomerAccount’ and ‘CustomerProfile’ in a single transaction using GraphQL vendia_trasaction tag.

 Before you update the zipcode you will need the ‘_id’ property of the ‘CustomerAccount’ and ‘CustomerProfile’ you added.
 You can find it easily in Entity Explorer for each Entity.
 Note it down, you will use it to prepare a GraphQL command.